Announcements

 Exams

-Scheduled for Wednesday, January 21 in-class.
-You should be proficient in all material contained in Unit 9.
+Scheduled for Wednesday, February 18 in-class.
+You should be proficient in all material contained in 10.1 through 10.9.
 More precisely, you should be able to:

 Final exam information: 8:00 AM, Monday, May 12, 5th floor